152334H/old_blog/docs/_posts/2021-07-11-redpwn-panda-food.markdown

 My hope here is that, in using allocations of different sizes, the merging and reallocation<sup>3</sup> of a freed `foods[2]` will lead to one of the input strings overwriting `*favorites`.

-The code above produces a crash somewhere around 20% of the time; here's one possible variant of a crash, where the contents of `favorite` are overwritten with the string data of the 2nd re-allocation:
+The code above produces a crash _sometimes_<sup>4</sup>; here's one possible variant of a crash, where the contents of `favorite` are overwritten with the string data of the 2nd re-allocation:

 ```
 (gdb) telescope favorite